 Co-tenancy (shared tenancy agreements) Rooming arrangements (separate tenancy agreements) Rent and bills Payments for rent and utilities are generally made to the landlord/agent in one payment.
 Each tenant pays the landlord/agent their share directly.
 Missed payments All co-tenants are liable if a co-tenant misses a payment, meaning their share must be paid by the other tenants or they all risk being in breach of the tenancy agreement.
 Each tenant is only responsible for their payments.
 Bond All co-tenants contribute to one bond.
 Each tenant pays a separate bond.
-Damage to the property Liability for the condition of the entire property is shared.
-If damage is caused to the property by one co-tenant's negligence, all co-tenants are liable.
-Liability for the condition of areas of the property is outlined in each tenancy agreement.
-For example, one tenant may be renting Room A, so is liable for the condition of Room A. There remains joint liability for damage to common areas.
+Damage to the property mage to the propertyLiability for the condition of the entire property is shared.
+If damage is caused to the property by one co-tenant's negligence, all co-tenants are liable.Liability for the condition of area the property is outlined in each t agreement.
+For example, one ten be renting Room A, so is liable for condition of Room A. There rem liability for damage to common